0xhmza/bin2shell/README.md

 ---

 ## Notes & tips
-- The YAML catalog contains both algorithm metadata and small C/C++ snippets used in the emitted code (check the `sleeps` section for examples).
+- The YAML catalog contains both algorithm metadata and small C/C++ snippets used in the emitted code.
 - To add a new algorithm or snippet, edit the YAML and follow the existing entries' structure (name, index, args, and snippet code).
 - If an algorithm appears weak or fingerprintable, replace or modify it in the YAML or add your own custom encoder/compressor/envelope entry.